anya-chen/RingSystems/readme.md

 # RingSystems
 ## Ring systems in natural products: structural diversity, physicochemical properties, and coverage by synthetic compounds
-This is the code used in the cheminformatics analysis for ring systems in natural prodcuts, for more details please see the publication: XXX (to be added)
+This is the code used in the cheminformatics analysis for ring systems in natural prodcuts, for more details please see the publication: [Natural Product Reports, 2022, DOI: 10.1039/D2NP00001F](https://ww.doi.org/10.1039/D2NP00001F)

 ### Requirements
 Anaconda (or minicoda) and Git should be installed.